 Our mission in Christ is to nurture and equip members for spiritual growth and active participation in ministries of compassion, justice and peace in the church and beyond.

-For 150 Years Saint John’s Episcopal Church has quietly glorified God by serving Gloucester.
+For 150 Years Saint John’s Episcopal Church has quietly glorified God by serving Gloucester and the surrounding area.
 As Episcopalians, we trace our identity back to the Roman Catholic Church, from which our spiritual ancestors were separated due to the politics of 16th-century England.
 Today, while our faith remains rooted in Scripture and the Creeds, we enjoy debating issues that lie beyond those core principles.
 At Saint John’s we are proud to welcome everyone to the fullness of sacramental worship and parish life.